Mohlakeng: History

 The township was established in 1954.
 The new location of Mohlakeng was established after African residents of the then old Randfontein township of Madubulaville was abolished by the apartheid regime to make way for the industrial site closer to Randfontein town.

 Geography

 Mohlakeng is where the large part of the Randfontein population is situated.
-It lies 7 kilometres south of Randfontein, and around 38 kilometres West of Johannesburg.
+It lies 7 kilometres south of Randfontein, and around 38 kilometres west of Johannesburg.
 Mohlakeng has now grown about 15% in size in 2012 as compared to 2002.
-The former Executive Mayor of The West Rand District Municipality hails from Mohlakeng.
+The former Executive Mayor of the West Rand District Municipality hails from Mohlakeng.

-Attractions

-Mohlakeng is home to some of the most popular nightlife spots.
-Rooftop Junxion, a new establishment at Extension 5 is among these.

 Infrastructure

-The community is served with a post office, police station, Mohlakeng Medical Centre, a refurbished Ramosa Hall, an all-purpose sports stadium and a recreation centre.
+The community is served with Umphakathi mall, a police station, Mohlakeng Medical Centre, a refurbished Ramosa Hall, a soccer stadium and a recreation centre.
 Mohlakeng is surrounded by Soweto in the east, Randfontein in the north and Westonaria in the south.
 Mohlakeng is accessible by the R28 Main Reef Road and the R559 Main Road.

-Education

-There are four high schools and eight primary schools in Mohlakeng.